maduwatas/Vin-HkE/README.md

 It is necessary to have the dependency on Hammerhead extensions for Vinapp HkE to work.

 implementation("io.hammerhead:karoo-ext:1.x.y")

-At the time of writing this document the extensions library is not public, so the configuration files load a local lib that is not included in this git.

 ## Basic mechanics
 When your karoo starts up, look in the manifests of the apps you have installed for the definition of the extension service.